 And fun to work with!

-I hold a BSc in Social Economics; a PG Dip in Community Education and I am a professionally qualified youth and community worker.
-I am also qualified in Training, Assessment and Quality Assurance as well as Information, Advice and Guidance.
+I have a BSc in Social Economics; a PG Dip in Community Education and I am a professionally qualified youth and community worker.
+I am also qualified in Assessment and Quality Assurance as well as Information, Advice and Guidance.
 I am an ILM Accredited Action Learning Facilitator.
-I have been trained in numerous facilitation and training methods such as Narrative Therapy, Art of Hosting, Master Facilitator and NLP.
+I have been trained in numerous training, facilitation and coaching methods, including Training for Transformation, PTLLs, Master Facilitator, Narrative Therapy, NLP and Internal Family Systems for Coaching.
+I am a certified self-belief coach and a member of the Association for Coaching.

-My interests are local politics (I am a Town Councillor), cooking, walking and lifting heavy weights.
+My interests are local politics, cooking, walking, and lifting heavy weights.

 Working with Ruth and Helen completely changed the way I look at public engagement – for the better.
 So often, large scale housing development projects fail to engender meaningful connections with local communities but Ruth and Helen upended our processes and put local residents and issues firmly at the centre of all of our thinking.
 I would love to see Community Organising reach much further into the world of real estate and I would use or recommend Ruth and Helen’s services again without hesitation.